The work enviroCORE carries out has multifaceted impacts on both society and our economy.

 - Outreach Activities

-Microgen Biotech is a research-orientated spin-out company from enviroCORE at IT Carlow that provides bioremediation solutions for the treatment of contaminated soil, groundwater and toxic sediment.
+Microgen Biotech is a research-orientated spin-out company from enviroCORE at SETU Carlow that provides bioremediation solutions for the treatment of contaminated soil, groundwater and toxic sediment.

 Microgen Biotech’s technology allows site-specific microbes to adapt quickly to their soil environment and facilitate a slow release system for the introduction of huge numbers of highly active pollutant degrading cells, ensuring a highly efficient remediation process.